 What does it mean for two concepts to be similar?
 Let’s start with a metaphor of a geographic map.

-Given two points on the map, we can calculate a distance between these two points by using the distance formula.
+Given two points on the map, we can calculate the distance between these two points by using the distance formula.
 The inputs are just the coordinates of the two points expressed as numbers such as their longitude and latitude.
 The problem also can be generalized into three dimensions for two points in space.
 But in the three-dimensional space version, the distance calculation adds an additional term for the hight or z-axis.

 Distance calculations in an embedding work in similar ways.
 The key is that instead of just two or three dimensions, we may have 200 or 300 dimensions.
 The only difference is the addition of one distance term for each new dimension.